How to Write a Sophomore Plan of Study

 After attending informational sessions, students pursue individual advising regarding their intended program of study.
 They must submit a completed Request for a Sophomore Plan Advisor directly to the department in which they are interested.
 Students wishing to double major must submit one form to each major department, and also to any minor department or program.
 The department will assign a faculty member to each student for the specific purpose of discussing their plans for the future.

 The advisor will help students develop a plan of study for their final two years at the College and provide guidance as students write their Sophomore Plan narratives.
-It is the student's responsibility to meet with their advisor during the advisor's scheduled office hours, and to obtain his or her signature on their application.
+It is the student's responsibility to meet with their advisor during the advisor's scheduled office hours.

 Students who expect to pursue teacher certification should also have their plans reviewed by the faculty in the Department of Educational Studies as the requirements of the state for certification are very specific and insistent.